RodrigoMenesesO/rho/Machine Learning/readme.md

 # Machine learning models using BigQuery data

-* Clustering: A little review and examples of some models of hierarchical clustering, partitional clustering and mixed models.
+* Clustering: Review and examples of some models of hierarchical clustering, partitional clustering and mixed models.

-* Logistic: An example of a logistic regression.
+* Logistic: Review and example of a logistic regression.

 *